A post shared by Russell Lehmann (@autism_advocate_) on

 In 2017 Russell made international headlines when he wrote a heartwarming Facebook post about a meltdown he had at an airport, and the airline employee who helped him through it.
 It quickly went viral and was featured on Yahoo!
 News, USA Today, Autism Speaks and countless other media platforms.
 Everybody everywhere was encouraged to #BeLikeDavid!

 Russell has a raging fire within him to stand up for those who are not yet strong enough to do so themselves.
-His goals in life are to erase the stigma and stereotypes that come with having a disability, and to make this world a better place by spreading hope, awareness, acceptance, belief and tolerance.
+His goals in life are to erase the stigma and stereotypes that come with having a disability, and to make this world a better place by spreading hope, compassion, awareness, acceptance, belief and tolerance.

 -Speaker, Author, Poet, Advocate-